dplanitzer/Serena/Commands/shell/README.md

 ## The Shell Language

-The shell language is inspired by the AmigaDOS, Nushell, Fish shell and the Windows PowerShell, plus some (light) influence from zsh, bash and finally a healthy dose of new design elements.
+The shell language supports commands and expressions and its design is somewhat influenced by PowerShell, Nushell, AmigaDOS and Bash.
+A formal definition can be found [here](Language.md).

 ### Language Basics